ADVANCED NUTRITION CALCULATOR

 ACTIVITY LEVEL (TDEE)

 Your BMR only tells you what you burn at rest.
-But you're not lying still all day — you move, exercise, walk, stand, fidget.
-Step 3 multiplies your BMR by an activity multiplier to produce your TDEE: Total Daily Energy Expenditure.
-This is the number of calories you burn in a full, real day — and it's the most important single number in all of nutrition planning.
+Step 3 multiplies your BMR by an activity multiplier to produce your TDEE: Total Daily Energy Expenditure — the number of calories you burn in a full, real day.

 Select the activity level that most accurately reflects your typical week — including both structured exercise and your general daily movement: